devicefuture/atto/docs/acknowledgements.md

 [Guide](/index.md) 🢒 **Acknowledgements**

 atto is designed and developed by James Livesey, with contributions made by various open-source contributors.
-Copyright &copy; James Livesey.
+Copyright &copy; DeviceFuture Authors and Contributors.
 All Rights Reserved.

 atto is licensed under the <a href="https://github.com/James-Livesey/atto/blob/main/LICENCE.md" target="_blank">MIT License</a>, which gives users permission to freely modify and distibute atto's source code.